 The bottom line is this: If you view ADHD as a character flaw in your son, there’s a high likelihood it’s going to negatively affect your relationship with him for many years to come.

 The good news is that, ADHD symptoms in kids typically improve with brain maturation.
 There are many highly successful people who have learned to manage ADHD.
 There are also some who go through life struggling to sustain employment and social relationships.
 Unfortunately, some go down a dark path of drugs or alcohol as a way to self-medicate.

 As your son’s father, you need to make an important decision: Are you going to take a little bit of time to understand that the things your son does that piss you off or create stress in your house are not done intentionally?
 Are you going to allow yourself to understand that his brain development lagging in certain areas, compared to other guys his age?

-My unsolicited advice to you is this: You must.
-Take the time to educate yourself.
+My unsolicited advice to you is this: You must take the time to educate yourself on the condition and focus on positive parenting.
 Watch some of my videos on the ADHD Dude YouTube channel but, most importantly, don’t let a condition your son didn’t ask for define your relationship with him.
 ADHD is not his identity.
 It’s not an excuse for disrespectful behavior, but it is something that you can learn to help him deal with — and that will help your relationship with him immensely.

 Boys learn how to be men from their fathers and other male role models whom they choose to emulate.
 Think about your son being a father one day: Do you want to see him criticize your grandkids or become frustrated with them?
 I think the last thing any father wants is to look back on his life and regret that he wasn’t more attuned to what his kids needed when they were growing up.